-Having an effective governance structure is essential to the smooth running of a Parks Trust and for building public and political confidence.
+Having an effective governance structure is essential to the smooth running of your parks and for building public and political confidence.

 Governance roles broaden the experience and skills in your organisation and if effectively recruited and supported your Board can enable you to tap into a wider network of leaders and advocates that can help the Parks Trust to deliver its ambitions.

 The role of governance is:

 - to set strategic aims and objectives and overall direction